cgirouxdev/testnet/README.md

 # testnet

-This is the Giroux test net repo for testing!!!!!
+This is the Giroux test net repo for testing!!!